fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

       error boxes nearly transparent using optimized port transitions.
-      Alternatively, by mathematically removing the port's contributions from the measured response using linear algebra, a process known as calibration or de-embedding (image by Ziad Hatab, Michael Ernst Gadringer, and Wolfgang Bösch, from *Indirect Measurement of Switch Terms of a Vector Network Analyzer with Reciprocal Devices*, licensed under CC BY-SA 4.0).
+      Alternatively, by mathematically removing the port's contributions from the measured response using linear algebra, a process known as calibration or de-embedding (image by Ziad Hatab et, al., licensed under CC BY-SA 4.0 [14]_)

 Test Fixture as 1-Port or 2-Port Network
 """""""""""""""""""""""""""""""""""""""""

-To analyze the frequency response of the DUT, both 1-port and 2-port measurements can be made.
+To analyze the frequency response of the DUT, both 1-port, 2-port, and multi-port measurements are available.
 In a 1-port measurement (*shunt* method), a signal is injected into the DUT using a 50 Ω port, and the reflected signal at the same port is measured.
 In a 2-port measurement, the DUT is connected either in series (*series* method) or parallel (*shunt-through* method) between the transmitter and receiver.
 A signal is injected into the DUT using a 50 Ω transmitter port, and the received signal is measured by the 50 Ω receiver port at the other side.
 The 2-port techniques are shown in the following circuit diagram (the